leanprover-community/iris-lean/readme.md

 # Development

 This project started as part of Lars König's master's thesis at Karlsruhe Institute of Technology (KIT).
-It is currently being maintained by Mario Carneiro and Markus de Medeiros.
+It is currently being maintained by a team of developers, coordinating on the [iris-lean channel](https://leanprover.zulipchat.com/#narrow/channel/490604-iris-lean) on the Lean Zulip.

-For questions, contribution guidance, and development information, see the [iris-lean channel](https://leanprover.zulipchat.com/#narrow/channel/490604-iris-lean) on the Lean Zulip.
-We always welcome new contributors, and would be happy to help you find something to work on!
+We always welcome new contributors!
+For questions, contribution guidance, and development information, feel free to introduce yourself on the Zulip.

 # Miscellaneous